Conditional Akaike information under covariate shift with application to small area estimation: The variable selection problem

-We focus on the variable selection of the fixed effects.
-First, we consider the collection of candidate models as follows.
-Let $n\times p_\om$ matrix $\X(\om)$ consist of all the explanatory variables and assume that $\rank(\X(\om)) = p_\om$.
-In order to define candidate models by the index set $j$, suppose that $j$ denotes a subset of $\om = \{ 1,\dots,p_\om \}$ containing $p_j$ elements, {\it i.e.}, $p_j = \#(j)$, and $\X(j)$ consists of $p_j$ columns of $\X(\om)$ indexed by the elements of $j$.
-We define the class of the candidate models by $\Jc = \Pc(\om)$, namely, the power set of $\om$, in which we call $\om$ the full model.
-We assume that the true model exists in the class of the candidate models $\Jc$, which is denoted by $j_*$.
-It is noteworthy that the dimension of the true model is $p_{j_*}$, which is abbreviated to $p_*$.
+We focus on variable selection for fixed effects.
+First, we consider the collection of candidate models as follows: let the $n\times p_\om$ matrix $\X(\om)$ consist of all the explanatory variables and assume $\rank(\X(\om)) = p_\om$.
+To define candidate models by the index set $j$, suppose that $j$ denotes a subset of $\om = \{ 1,\dots,p_\om \}$ containing $p_j$ elements, {\it i.e.}, $p_j = \#(j)$, and $\X(j)$ consists of $p_j$ columns of $\X(\om)$ indexed by the elements of $j$.
+We define the class of candidate models by $\Jc = \Pc(\om)$, namely, the power set of $\om$, in which we call $\om$ the full model.
+We assume that the true model exists in the class of candidate models $\Jc$, and denote it by $j_*$.
+The dimension of the true model is $p_{j_*}$, which is abbreviated $p_*$.

-We next introduce the terms ``overspecified'' and ``underspecified'' models.
-Candidate model $j$ is overspecified if $\X(\om)\bbe_* \in \Rc[\X(j)]$, which means that $\X(\om)\bbe_*$ is in the column space of $\X(j)$ following \citet{FS97} or \citet{KK14}.
-The set of overspecified models are denoted by $\Jc_+ = \{ j\in \Jc | j_* \subseteq j \}$.
-On the other hand, candidate model $j$ is underspecified when $\X(\om) \not\subseteq \Rc[\X(j)]$.
+We next introduce the terms ``overspecified'' and ``underspecified''.
+Candidate model $j$ is overspecified if $j_* \subseteq j$ following \citet{FS97} or \citet{KK14}.
+The set of overspecified models is denoted by $\Jc_+ = \{ j\in \Jc | j_* \subseteq j \}$.
+On the other hand, candidate model $j$ is underspecified when $j_* \not\subseteq j$.
 The set of underspecified models is denoted by $\Jc_- = \Jc \setminus \Jc_+$.
-It is important to note that most of the Akaike-type information criteria are derived under the assumption that the candidate model is overspecified.
-However, the assumption is not appropriate for considering the covariate shift, which is explained in Section \ref{subsec:drawback}.
+It is important to note that most Akaike-type information criteria are derived under the assumption that the candidate model is overspecified.
+However, the assumption is not appropriate when considering the covariate shift, which is explained in Section \ref{subsec:drawback}.
 Thus, we derive the criterion without the overspecified assumption.

-In the following two subsections, we clarify the observed model and predictive model for deriving the criteria.
+In the following two subsections, we describe the model for the observed data and the model for prediction.